 Quote #1: “If you need inspiring words, don’t do it.”

-A motivational quote or video might inspire them for a moment, but they certainly are not spending hours pouring through the self-help section at Barnes and Nobles.
+A motivational quote or video might inspire them for a moment, but they certainly are not spending hours pouring through the self-help section at Barnes and Noble.
 If that is you, reconsider whether you are addicted to being motivated or you are addicted to whatever it is you want to do.
 If you’re an aspiring writer, are you spending more time reading how to write, or are you spending more time actually writing?
 Audit your behavior and be honest with yourself.

 If you are relying on external motivation to keep you going on a project, then once that external motivation is gone, you slow down.
 You must find something deeper within yourself to keep pushing through the hard times.
 Doubt is inevitable but failure is necessary.